FREE SHIPPING on orders over $75 International: over $250

 Posted by Angelina Kurganska on

 Let's take an in-depth look at matcha vs. green tea.
-Yes, technically matcha is stone-ground powdered green tea.
+Yes, technically, matcha is stone-ground powdered green tea.
 But we cannot take the green tea leaves we have sitting in our cupboard and grind those up.
-Matcha tea processing is a complex tradition that is hundreds, even thousands, years old.
-The amount of people who know how to process matcha vs. those who process other types of green tea is quite limited.
-Even the tea leaves that farmers use for preparing the powder require special growth conditions.
+Matcha tea processing is a complex tradition that dates back hundreds of years.
+Even the tea leaves farmers use to prepare the powder require special growing conditions.
 So let's discuss what makes both matcha powder and Japanese green tea so unique in their own way.

 matcha benefits vs green tea benefits